strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Nmap/Nmap.md

 ![](attachments\Clipboard_2020-07-07-15-24-29.png)

-Please note your IP for your WSL address.
+Please note your IP for your Windows address.
 Mine is 172.26.176.1.
 Yours will be different.

 Now, let’s try and scan your Windows system from Ubuntu.
 To do this open a Ubuntu command prompt: